The _config file

 });

-You can override the value from the CLI with --src, which is useful if you have different sites in the same directory.
+You can override this value from the CLI with --src, which is useful if you have different sites in the same directory.
 For example: deno task lume --src=./src

 dest

-This is the folder to export the generated site.
+The path where the site is exported to.
 It's relative to cwd and by default is _site.

 const site = lume({